Lady with an Ermine: The ermine

-The animal resting in Cecilia's arms is usually known as an ermine.
-Commentators have noted that it is too large to be an actual ermine, but its size is explained by its being of a largely symbolic nature.
+The animal resting in Cecilia's arms is usually known as an ermine but appears to be an albino ferret.
+Commentators have noted that it is too large to be an ermine, but its size is explained by its being of a largely symbolic nature.
 The art historian Luke Syson notes that "Naturalism is not the point here; Leonardo has created a mythical beast, the composite of several animals he drew at this time".
 There are several interpretations of the ermine's significance and they are often used in combination with each other.
 In its winter coat, the ermine was a traditional symbol of purity and moderation, as it was believed it would face death rather than soil its white coat.

 In his old age, Leonardo compiled a bestiary in which he recorded: "The ermine out of moderation never eats but once a day, and it would rather let itself be captured by hunters than take refuge in a dirty lair, in order not to stain its purity."
 He repeats this idea in another note, "Moderation curbs all the vices.
 The ermine prefers to die rather than soil itself."
 A drawing by Leonardo in pen and ink of c.
 1490, housed at the Fitzwilliam Museum in Cambridge, depicts an ermine representing these ideals by surrendering to a hunter.
 The ermine has also been noted to have a personal significance to Ludovico Sforza, as he would use it as a personal emblem, having been appointed by Ferdinand I as a member of the Order of the Ermine in 1488.
 Alternatively, the ermine could be a pun on Cecilia's surname: The Ancient Greek term for ermine, or other weasel-like species of animals, is galê (γαλῆ) or galéē (γαλέη).
 Such allusions were particularly popular in Renaissance culture; Leonardo himself had done something similar in his earlier work, Ginevra de' Benci, when he surrounded Ginevra with a juniper tree, or ginepro in Italian.
 Krystyna Moczulska suggests that the ermine follows the meaning of an ermine or weasel in classical literature, where it relates to pregnancy, sometimes as an animal that protected pregnant women.
 Around the time of the painting's creation, Cecilia was known to be pregnant with Ludovico's illegitimate son.

 The ermine can also be understood in the context of Cecilia's marriage to Count Lodovico Bergamino, which took place soon after the birth of her son by Ludovico in 1491.
 The ermine was a common motif in representations of chastity in Renaissance Italy, popularized by its appearance as an attribute of Chastity in Petrarch's poem I Trionfi.
 Petrarch's poem, which describes Chasity as triumphing over Love, was often depicted in lavishly decorated chests (called cassone) which formed an important part of the wedding trousseau of brides from prominent backgrounds.
 In such a context, the ermine, as a symbol of chastity, also symbolizes marital fidelity.
 The presence of the ermine thus points both to Cecilia's connection with Ludovico as well as her upcoming marriage to Bergamino.